ericjanto/notes-publisher/content/notes/iaml-lecture.md

 - Batch and online are opposites of the spectrum, all vs one instance but could also go inbetween, e.g. $10%$ of all instances
 - Batch gradient descent algorithm
   ![TODO](../images/iaml-batch-gradient.png)
-  - Basically what we've seen before
+  - Exactly what we've seen before, just written differently
-  - But we're emphasising that the overall error is the some of all the different instances ($\Sigma$)
+  - We're emphasising that the overall error is the sum of all the different instances ($\Sigma$)
 - Online gradient descent algorithm
   ```python
   initialise w